 - Deutscher Reichsanzeiger und Preußischer Staatsanzeiger, 1918,268 (12.
 November) – 1945,49 (14.
 April)

 The successor in the German Federal Republic is the Bundesanzeiger (Federal Gazette).
 You find on this site all digitized issues from 1819 to 1945.
 This publication platform is still under development though and can be updated at all times.

 1. Access and usage restrictions

-Some issues, that have been digitized directly from the paper volumes in the period from October 1, 1879 to July 31, 1914, are available freely without any copyright restrictions.
+Some issues (published mainly from October 1, 1879 to July 31, 1914), that have been digitized directly from the paper volumes, are available freely without any copyright restrictions.
 For the remaining issues, which have been scanned from an existing microfilm edition, there might exist an ancillary copyright of the microfilm company.
 However, the University of Mannheim possesses publishing rights for noncommercial, academic purposes.
 In order to ensure the compliance with the license agreement, some access and usage restrictions apply.

 2. Searchable full text